Vilamoura: Nature

 An area with 271 hectares in the western part of Vilamoura is listed by BirdLife International as an Important Bird Area, as it is an important site for Porphyrio porphyrio, and 20 other bird species during reproductive season, as well as an important number of transaharian passerines.

+Many different types of fish populate the marina among the boats and are often attracted to the colour changing lights under the vessels.
+This results in what's known as a 'fish disco'.